-To clearly view and analyse any task variations we recommend one of the two methods below.
+To clearly view and analyse any task variation, we recommend one of the two methods below.

-Add a new independent task (or tasks) for the current project.
-Your fixed fee for the project could remain the same by keying the original amount into Project Billing details directly, but the fee estimates total for all tasks will increase with the new addition.
+Add a new independent task (or tasks) for the current job.
+Your fixed fee for the job could remain the same by keying the original amount into Job Billing details directly, but the fee estimates total for all tasks will increase with the new addition.

 These allow you to add a second column of budgets to your original tasks.
-These are detailed in the Actual vs Budget by Project, Task and Additional Values reports.
+These are detailed in the Actual vs Budget by Job, Task and Additional Values reports.